 Not much!
 All you need is a towel and your choice of oil: baby oil is cheap and readily available online or in most supermarkets, or you can opt for grapeseed or almond oil.

 The only other thing you need is a few massage techniques to bring to your command and some understanding of foot massage, so you not only know what feels good, but also what not to do!
-Then when the time is right you can show off your incredible skills and wow your loved one with your caring and thoughtful gift.
+Then when the time is right you can show off your incredible skills and wow your loved one.

 How to give a foot massage